 Bathrooms are one of the most common places for household accidents.
 Wet floors, smooth surfaces, and limited support can quickly turn a routine activity into a safety risk.
-Slips and falls after showering are especially common, often caused by excess water on the floor.
+Slips and falls after showering are especially common, often caused by excess water collecting on bathroom floors.

-As awareness around bathroom safety grows, there is a greater need for safer drying methods that reduce water spread and minimize movement on slippery surfaces.
-Modern solutions like body dryers are emerging as a practical, safety-focused alternative to traditional towel drying.
+As awareness around bathroom safety grows, there is an increasing need for drying methods that help reduce water spread and limit movement on slippery surfaces.
+Modern solutions like body dryers are emerging as a practical alternative to traditional towel drying.

 Water significantly reduces friction on bathroom surfaces, making tiles and smooth flooring slippery.
 Even a small amount of water can increase the risk of losing balance.